Halloween Fun Facts

 Americans' enthusiasm to get in the Halloween spirit just keeps growing.
 According to the National Retail Federation, average spending on Halloween has increased 54 percent since 2005, with total spending estimated to reach $6.9 billion in 2013.

 A working magician from the age of 17, Harry Houdini (née Ehrich Weisz) became America’s favorite magician and a world-renown legend for his daring escapes.
 It was only fitting, then, for this master trickster to die on October 31, 1926—from a ruptured appendix.

-Since its invention in 1898 by the Herman Goelitz Confectionary Company of Fairfield, California (now known as the Jelly Belly Candy Company), candy corn has been wildly popular—so much so that today, nearly 35 million pounds of candy corn are produced each year.
+Since its invention in 1898 by the Herman Goelitz Confectionery Co. of Fairfield, Calif., (now known as the Jelly Belly Candy Co.), candy corn has been wildly popular—so much so that today, more than 35 million pounds of candy corn are produced each year.

 It was just tricks—no treats—for Charlie Brown in It’s the Great Pumpkin, Charlie Brown.
 In the 1966 TV special, he utters, “I got a rock,” while trick-or-treating.
 The phrase went on to become one of the most famous lines in Peanuts history.

 Great Gourds14 of 18

 Halloween wouldn’t be the same without pumpkins, and thankfully, there are plenty of gourds to go around.
 According to the United States Department of Agriculture's National Agricultural Statistics Service, in 2010, the top pumpkin-producing states—Illinois, California, New York and Ohio—produced 1.1 billion pounds of pumpkins.